0x746172656b/homelab-infra/README.md

 `ansible/deploy-homelab.yml`.
 The playbook copies each stack's `docker-compose.yaml` to the target host and runs `docker compose up`, idempotently, for two host groups defined in `ansible/inventory.ini`.

+### DNS (Terraform)

+`terraform/cloudflare/` declares every record in the `khider.fr` Cloudflare zone — the apex `A` record (pointed at the home IP, kept out of Git as a sensitive variable), the per-service `CNAME`s (Authentik, Jellyfin, Sonarr, qBittorrent, Nextcloud, …), and the mail records (MX, SPF, DKIM, DMARC).
+State and runs live in Terraform Cloud (organization `Tarek-Corp`, workspace `cloudflare-terraform`).
+`.github/workflows/terraform.yml` runs `terraform plan` on pull requests and `terraform apply` on push to `main`, so DNS changes are reviewed before they go live.

 ## What's running